10 Common Models in Machine Learning

 Guessing: 0.539

 We can tune all the models and compare them head to head.
-We first split the data into training and test sets with an split.
+For this demo, we’ll just describe what we did, as you’ve seen the code for how to do so throughout this chapter already.
+We first split the same data into training and test sets (20% test).
 Then with training data, we tuned each model over different settings:

 • Elastic net: penalty and mixing ratio